Pathways > The Pathways book

-It is hardcover with 318 pages, with lots of lovely colour photos.
 The twenty chapters are listed on the right.
-Click on these links to find the walk featured in the book (which can be downloaded for free just by joining Walkingworld), plus a list of other walks around the country that you might want to try.
+Click on these links to read the chapter and find the walk featured in the book (which can be downloaded for free just by joining Walkingworld), plus a list of other walks around the country that you might want to try.

 The walks below are featured in the book and are free to download once you join Walkingworld.

 A favourite walk for Bristol dog-owners and those who want to get away from the bustle of the city.
 The walk takes in two public parks and a stretch along the River Frome, with a cafe en route and the relics of a working stone sawmill at Snuff Mills....
 More info

 Aldreth Causeway was one of the major routes into Ely and the site of an attempt by William the Conqueror to oust the rebel Hereward the Wake.
 The walk takes you to the fortification used by William, Belsar's Hill.
 Walk featured in the 'Pathways'...
 More info